teran/eos-1v-tagger/README.md

 Options:
   -filename-pattern string
-        filename pattern for generate exiftool command. %d means frame number on the film (default "FILM_%05d.dng") -help
+      filename pattern for generate exiftool command. %d means frame number on the film (default "FILM_%05d.dng") -geotag string
+      GPS track log file to set location data, supported formats are the ones supported by exiftool.
+Please refer to exiftool docs for details.
+  -help
       display help message
   -timezone string
       location or timezone name used while setting time on EOS 1V, will be used for proper scans timestamping (example: 'Europe/Moscow') (default "UTC")

-Version: 0.1-alpha.5, build with go1.13.1 at 2019-10-11T00:01:11+03:00
+Version: 0.1-alpha.6, build with go1.13.1 at 2019-10-14T00:01:11+03:00
 ```

 So you could try to do the following: